 Here are more details that further define the profile of a key person or key employee:

 - Brings in a large percentage of profits or revenues for the business.

 - Provides special knowledge or talent to the business (e.g., an employee who develops a patentable product for the business).

 - Expertise and knowledge is difficult or costly to replace.

 If you purchase key man insurance, your business will receive a payout if the key person identified in the policy dies or becomes disabled.
 This can help your business continue to thrive in the face of a difficult transition.
 Sometimes, SBA lenders or banks may also require a business to take out a key man insurance policy before it can obtain a business loan.

-What Key Man Insurance is Not
+Key Man Life Insurance Exclusions

-How Much Does Key Man Insurance Cost?
+Key Man Insurance Costs

 The cost of key man coverage varies based on the following: